White phosphorus: Chemical properties

 Despite white phosphorus not being the most stable allotrope of phosphorus (see: black phosphorus), it is still used as the reference state for solid phosphorus and defined to have a standard enthalpy of formation of zero.
 This is because it is much easier to handle and purify for the purposes of collecting reference thermodynamic data.

 In basic media, white phosphorus spontaneously disproportionates to phosphine and various phosphorus oxyacid salts.

-Many reactions of white phosphorus involve insertion into the P-P bonds, such as the reaction with oxygen, sulfur, phosphorus tribromide and the NO^{+} ion.
+Many reactions of white phosphorus involve insertion into the P-P bonds, such as the reactions with oxygen, sulfur, phosphorus tribromide and the NO^{+} ion.

 It ignites spontaneously in air at about 50 C, and at much lower temperatures if finely divided (due to melting-point depression).
 Phosphorus reacts with oxygen, usually forming two oxides depending on the amount of available oxygen: P4O6 (phosphorus trioxide) when reacted with a limited supply of oxygen, and P4O10 when reacted with excess oxygen.
 On rare occasions, P4O7, P4O8, and P4O9 are also formed, but in small amounts.
 This combustion gives phosphorus(V) oxide: